Never Pay in Raleigh, Wilmington & Fayetteville

 Red light camera vendors and Cities cannot hit your credit record over a red light camera ticket.
 Read section IV.
 E(1)c of the reporting agencies' Assurance of Voluntary Compliance.
 This document assures that credit reporting agencies obey the federal Credit Reporting Act (CRA).
 Your credit record can be hit only when you signed a written agreement to pay the fine with the red light camera company or city.
 Because there is no written agreement, the red light camera citation is void.
 Don't pay it.
 The citation's wording is an empty threat (extortion).
 The Assurance document came about after several lawyers collectively confronted the credit reporting agencies over posting red light camera fines.
 Though the document is dated May 2015, it mandates all agencies to remove all red light camera black-marks past and future.
 We know that credit agencies have been removing black-marks several years prior to 2015.
 We know from experience that TransUnion has been removing "ACS, Raleigh" black-marks for years.

 Notification - US Mail vs Personal Service

-The SafeLight programs deliver the citation by first-class mail.
-They do not deliver the citation by personal service.
-Even though personal service is an explicit option in the red light camera laws, cities rather mail the citation because it is much cheaper.
-In order to make money, the city literally banks on your acknowledgement that you are at the address, that you read the citation, and that you will be intimidated to turn yourself in.
-But you do not have to do any of this.
+SafeLight programs deliver the citation by first-class mail.
+They could deliver the citation by personal service.
+Personal service is an option in the red light camera laws.
+Cities rather mail the citation and count on the gullible to just pay the tickets.
+Paying for personal service takes the profit away from the scheme.
+You do not have to turn yourself in.
+You do not have to acknowledge these letters.